pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 ```

 ### Method
-This chapter uses the newest releases of the Llama 3 model family, Gemini 1.5 Flash and GPT-4o.
+This chapter uses the newest releases of the Llama 3 model family, Gemini 1.5 Flash, GPT-4o, and the custom GPTs.

 Llama makes multiple sets of pretrained models with different quantities of parameters available, thus, offering the possibility of maximising minimal parameter count to maximum quality output thus possibly minimizing the costliness of the running of such models.
 Whilst there is an effort to optimize models, it is still not possible to train a LLM locally on a standard laptop {cite:p}`zhang_jellyfish_2024`.
 However, it is possible to run some pretrained models locally, provided that their parameter count is relatively small, and adapt them to a specific task via prompting.
 In this context Llama offers small-scale options with their development of the general models Llama 3.2 1B, 3B, 8B and 70B, where especially the 1B and the 3B parameter models are runnable on mobile or edge devices {cite:p}`dubey_2024`.
 The smaller models are "best-in-class, outperforming alternative models with similar numbers of parameters" {cite:p}`dubey_2024`.
 However, these smaller models come at a reduction of processing power, which may cause difficulties in processing the complex ParlaMint structure.